Back to blog

 2. Early retirement or buyout acceptance

 Executives who take early retirement packages are often too young and too energetic to actually retire.
-They have capital (the buyout), time, and a desire to stay productive.
+They have capital from the buyout, time, and a desire to stay productive.
 Franchise ownership gives them a business to run without starting from zero.

 How to find them: LinkedIn profile changes (removing current role, updating headline to “exploring opportunities”), industry news about retirement packages.